Function hamming::distance_fast

 distance between

-, that is, the number of bits where x
+x and y, that is, the number of bits where x and y differ,

 This is a highly optimised version of the following naive version: